 Easy Bruschetta Recipe with Fresh Figs and Goat Cheese

-- 12 slices of French Bread (purchased pre-sliced from local grocer)
+- 12 slices French Bread purchased pre-sliced from local grocer

-- 1 pkg. of French Type Goat Milk Cheese
+- 1 package French Type Goat Milk Cheese

 - Preheat oven to 350 degrees Fahrenheit.